ezsystems/ezplatform-ee/doc/platformsh/INSTALL.md

    1. Optional: Set the SYMFONY_ENV environment variable to 'prod' or 'dev':
       `platform project:variable:set env:symfony_env prod`
       If you don't do this, remote builds will default to 'prod'.
-1. Checkout the v1.9.1 tag (once it is released) as a new branch:
+1. Checkout a stable tag (which includes this feature) as a new branch.
+Example using v1.9.1:
    `git checkout -b ezplatform-ee-v1.9.1 v1.9.1`
    Push the new branch:
    `git push platform ezplatform-ee-v1.9.1`